 The Company aims to continue to build out its insurance operations in the property, agriculture, professional lines, marine and energy, aviation, financial & political risks and other selected specialty lines of business.
-The reinsurance operations focus on strategic opportunities with certain clients and markets within global specialty lines, including marine and trade credit and surety reinsurance, catastrophe and casualty reinsurance business.

-Gross written premium for the year increased to €475,474k (2021: €415,269k).
-There has been growth across most lines and notably within insurance of general liability, fire and other damage to property and marine as the Company expands its European operations.
+Gross written premium for the year increased to €575,628k (2022: €475,474k).
+The growth is primarily within insurance of general liability, fire and other damage to property and marine as the Company expands its European operations.